List of Marvel Comics characters: R: Film

-Raza holds the distinction of being the first villain introduced in the MCU.
-He is the leader of the Ten Rings terrorist organization and launches an attack on a US Armed Forces convoy carrying Tony Stark.
+Raza is the leader of the Ten Rings terrorist organization and launches an attack on a US Armed Forces convoy carrying Tony Stark.
 After kidnapping Stark, Raza and his team torture him until he agrees to rebuild the Jericho Missile for them.
 They slowly fail to realize that Stark and his fellow prisoner Ho Yinsen are actually building a suit of armor to escape and manage to do so, but not before scarring Raza's face.
 Raza and the Ten Rings later find remnants of Stark's Mk.
 I armor in the desert, but they were unable to rebuild the suit or understand its intricacies.
 He eventually contacted his benefactor, Obadiah Stane, who actually wanted Raza to kill Stark; Raza was unaware of who he was hired to kidnap and wanted Stark's weapons for himself.
 He planned on giving Stark's designs to Stane in exchange for "a gift of iron soldiers".
 Stane ends up betraying Raza and has all his men killed.
 Although not shown, it is assumed that Raza himself was also killed.

 Comics

 Raza made his comic book debut in The Invincible Iron Man Annual #1 (August 2010) from Matt Fraction and Carmine Di Giandomenico.
-He ends up fulfilling exactly the same role from the film, retconning Stark's origin again and replacing his initial inspiration, Wong-Chu.
-Instead of Stane however, Raza works directly for the Mandarin who is only implied to be his leader in the films.
+He ends up fulfilling the same role from the film, retconning Stark's origin again and replacing his initial inspiration, Wong-Chu.
+Instead of Stane, Raza works directly for the Mandarin.